iljakuklic/sorter/README.md

 ```

 The algorithm proper can then be recovered using `fix quickSort` where
-`fix` is the standard fixpoint operator from the standard library.
+`fix` is the standard fixed point operator from the standard library.

 The open recursion style allows us to compose sorting algorithms in various
 interesting ways.
 In particular, there is a combinator that selects the